sampsyo/cs6120/content/syllabus.md

 * *"Lesson" days:*
   Before class, watch the (required) video and, if you like, do the optional associated reading.
-  While or after watching the video, ask questions in the associated Zulip thread.
+  While or after watching the video, ask questions in the associated GitHub Discussions thread or on Zulip.
   The class will be a quiet hacking session and an opportunity to ask questions and work together with the rest of the class on [implementation tasks](#implementation-tasks).
   To participate virtually, hang out on Zulip and ask questions while you work.
 * *"Discussion" days:*
-  Before class, do the (required) reading and answer the (required) discussion questions on the associated Zulip thread.
+  Before class, do the (required) reading and answer the (required) discussion questions on the associated GitHub Discussions thread.
-  We will discuss the reading on Zoom, which lets everyone participate on an equal footing.
+  We will discuss the reading synchronously (on Zoom or in person).
   After the discussion wraps up, there may be time for more hanging around and hacking.